Spacexplorer11/Meow_Meals/README.md

 ## ⬇️ How to download?

 That's really easy!
-Just head over to my [modrinth mod page]() to download!
+Just head over to my [Modrinth mod page](https://modrinth.com/mod/meow-meals) to download!
 Or if you prefer, you can download the mod from the latest release [here!](https://github.com/spacexplorer11/meow_meals/releases/latest)
 **If you download the mod directly, make sure to have the dependencies or it won't work!**